oscar-stack/vagrant-hosts/README.markdown

 data determined from the VM.

 For `address`, the following special keys may be used:

+  - `@facter_ipaddress`: Expands to the IPv4 address assigned to the default network interface of the guest VM.

   - `@vagrant_private_networks`: Expands to create one host entry with the given `aliases` for each private network attached to a VM that has an explicitly